 Banners and Flyers

-This section is under review.
-If you are contemplating use of a banner or flyer, contact the webmasters before proceding.
+If you are contemplating use of a custom banner or flyer, contact the webmasters before proceeding.

 To attract visitor attention to changing information, we use a banner at the top of each page.
 Banners announce past or future events, alert visitors to our organizational needs, or simply provide inspiration.
 Banners are of two types:

 - Self-contained.
 These banners provide complete information about something.
 Examples: inspirational quotes, weather closure.

 These banners provide minimal information about something and include a link to complete information, sometimes in the form of an event flyer.

 - WHAT the banner announces: training, a fund-raiser, news, an organizational need.

 - If the banner describes a future event, the month and day it begins.

 - A visible link to additional detail.
 Example: 'Click here for details'.